French colonial empire: French settlers

 Unlike elsewhere in Europe, France experienced relatively low levels of emigration to the Americas, except for the Huguenots in British or Dutch colonies.
 France generally had close to the slowest natural population growth in Europe, and emigration pressures were therefore quite small.
 A small but significant emigration, numbering only in the tens of thousands, of mainly Roman Catholic French populations led to the settlement of the provinces of Acadia, Canada, and Louisiana, both (at the time) French possessions, and colonies in the West Indies, Mascarene islands and Africa.
 In New France, Huguenots were banned from settling in the territory, and Quebec was one of the most staunchly Catholic areas in the world until the Quiet Revolution.
 The current French Canadian population, which numbers in the millions, is descended almost entirely from New France's small settler population.

 On 31 December 1687 a community of French Huguenots settled in South Africa.
 Most of these originally settled in the Cape Colony, but have since been quickly absorbed into the Afrikaner population.
 After Champlain's founding of Quebec City in 1608, it became the capital of New France.
 Encouraging settlement was difficult, and while some immigration did occur, by 1763 New France only had a population of some 65,000.

 In 1787, there were 30,000 white colonists on France's colony of Saint-Domingue.
 In 1804 Dessalines, the first ruler of an independent Haiti (St. Domingue), ordered the massacre of whites remaining on the island.
 Out of the 40,000 inhabitants on Guadeloupe, at the end of the 17th century, there were more than 26,000 blacks and 9,000 whites.
 Bill Marshall wrote, "The first French effort to colonize Guiana, in 1763, failed utterly when tropical diseases and climate killed all but 2,000 of the initial 12,000 settlers."

 French law made it easy for thousands of colons, ethnic or national French from former colonies of North and West Africa, India and Indochina, to live in mainland France.
-It is estimated that 20,000 colons were living in Saigon in 1945.
-1.6 million European pieds noirs migrated from Algeria, Tunisia and Morocco.
+It is estimated that 20,000 colons were living in Saigon in 1945, while 1.6 million European pieds noirs migrated from Algeria, Tunisia and Morocco.
 In just a few months in 1962, 900,000 French Algerians left Algeria in the largest relocation of population in Europe since World War II.
 In the 1970s, over 30,000 French colons left Cambodia during the Khmer Rouge regime as the Pol Pot government confiscated their farms and land properties.
 In November 2004, several thousand of the estimated 14,000 French nationals in Ivory Coast left the country after days of anti-white violence.

-Apart from French-Canadians (Québécois and Acadians), francophone Louisianians (Cajuns and Louisiana Creoles), and Métis, other populations of French ancestry outside metropolitan France include the Caldoches of New Caledonia, the so-called Zoreilles, Petits-blancs with the Franco-Mauritian of various Indian Ocean islands and the Beke people of the French West Indies.
+Apart from French-Canadians (Québécois and Acadians), francophone Louisianians (Cajuns and Louisiana Creoles), and Métis, other populations of French ancestry outside metropolitan France include the Caldoches of New Caledonia, the so-called Zoreilles, Petits-blancs with the Franco-Mauritian of various Indian Ocean islands, and the Beke people of the French West Indies.